ericDeCourcy/Notes/On-Utopia.md

   	- [ ] what makes welfare bad?
 - [ ] What do the power structures in our world look like?
 - [ ] Describe a dystopia you can think of from a movie.
 How did the world end up like that?
 Whats the worst part of living in this world?
+- [ ] Gangs - why do they form and do they represent a rejection of current societal status quo?
+Why?
+Are gangs a representation of "opting out" of an existing system?
+- [ ] Crime - likely a big reason for gangs is that crime is profitable.
+But.
+Crime seems relevant to the discussion of utopia.
+- [ ] Punishment... whats up with that??

 ## Ideas to integrate